aryokorico/Expedia_hotel_EDA/README.md

 # Expedia Hotel

 Hi there!
-I use the Expedia Hotel dataset competition with an approach of marketing analytics
+I use the Expedia Hotel dataset competition with an approach of marketing analysis

 https://www.kaggle.com/c/expedia-hotel-recommendations/data